QRCC: Evaluating Large Quantum Circuits on Small Quantum Computers through Integrated Qubit Reuse and Circuit Cutting: Motivation

 \subsection{W-Cut and qubit-reuse}

-Figure \ref{fig: Motivational example}(c) shows the cutting result when we integrate W-Cut and qubit reuse.
+Figure \ref{fig: Motivational example}(c) shows the cutting solution when we integrate W-Cut and qubit reuse.
 The integrated scheme, even though choosing the same cutting positions as those in CutQC, generates two 3-qubit subcircuits.

 The improvement comes from the reuse opportunities exposed from wire cutting.
 For example, for $subcircuit_0$, qubit $q2$ becomes idle after the first cut.
 It can be reused by the initialization qubit.
 By exploiting the qubit reuse opportunities, each subcircuit requires one fewer qubit so that both can run on three-qubit quantum devices.